ccattuto/riscv-python/README.md

 ## Design Goals
 - Simplicity over speed (but highly optimized for speed, it performs at the limit of what is possible in pure Python)
+- Emphasis on correctness and compliance with RISC-V specifications
 - Minimal dependencies
-- Good separation of concerns: core ISA, syscalls, binary loading, and emulation control
+- Separation of concerns: core ISA, syscalls, binary loading, and emulation control
 - Useful for teaching, debugging, testing compiler output

 ## Notes